mdnrkn/mdnrkn.github.io/_posts/2024-11-02-basic-math.md

 > If the number of iteration is based on division,
     then the time complexity will be in logarithmic.

-> The numbers those has exactly two factors,
+> The numbers those has exactly two factors / divisors,
     1 and the number itself are called prime number.

 ---